Monoculture: Environmental impacts

-Monocultures of perennials, such as African palm oil, sugarcane, tea and pines, can lead to soil and environmental problems such as soil acidification, degradation, and soil-borne diseases, which ultimately have a negative impact on agricultural productivity and sustainability.
-Diverse rotations of crop monocultures can minimize the risk of disease and pest outbreaks.
-However, the shorter the rotation (fewer crops included) the higher the risk.
-There are examples of short, two-year rotations selecting for pests that are adapted to such rotations.
+Monocultures of perennials, such as African palm oil, sugarcane, tea and pines, can change soil chemistry leading to soil acidification, degradation, and soil-borne diseases, ultimately having a negative impact on agricultural productivity and sustainability.
+The use of unregulated irrigation practices on popular monocultures, such as soy, can also lead to erosion and water loss.
+As soil health declines, use of synthetic fertilizers on monocultural fields increases, often having negative implications on human health via chemical run-off.